purescript/registry-dev/SPEC.md

 **Metadata Changes**

-When a package is published, its package metadata is updated according to the following rules:
+When a package is published its metadata entry is updated according to the following rules:

-1. If the package metadata did not exist, then a new [`Metadata`](#34-metadata) is created for the package with all fields taken from the manifest file.
+1. If the metadata entry did not exist, then a new [`Metadata`](#34-metadata) is created for the package with all fields taken from the manifest file.
-2. If the package metadata did exist, then the file is updated: the new version is inserted into the `published` field, and if the `owners` field in the manifest differs from the metadata then the metadata is overwritten.
+2. If the metadata entry did exist, then the file is updated: the new version is inserted into the `published` field, and if the `owners` field in the manifest differs from the metadata then the metadata is overwritten.

 #### 5.2 Authentication